Alabama State Board of Public Accountancy

 The Governor of Alabama is committed to working with and for the people of Alabama.
 Governor Ivey's team shares and archives timely information in this digital newsroom, which includes press release archives, executive orders, and statements from the Governor.

 The Code of Professional Conduct was revised effective December 15, 2014.
 A mapping document is available in Appendix D of the Code to facilitate smooth transition.
 Learn more about the Project that resulted in the redesigned Code of Professional Conduct.

 A national effort is underway to encourage more state boards of accountancy to adopt the robust ethical standards in the AICPA Code.

-Atlas Alabama serves as a comprehensive resource for entrepreneurs and small business owners throughout the state interested in starting or expanding a small business.
+Atlas Alabama serves as a comprehensive resource for entrepreneurs & small business owners interested in starting or expanding a small business.

 IRS Tax Professionals Tax Center

 Learn about your responsibilities as a tax professional, PTIN requirements, and get content information for specific areas of the IRS.

 The Legislators Tax Guide is provided on a complimentary basis by the ASCPA to help answer our Alabama Legislators tax questions and those of you who assist legislators with their tax preparation.